garagehive/garagehive.github.io/docs/garagehive-user-management.md

 ---
 layout: docs
-title: How to Manage Users, Roles and Data Permissions in Garage Hive
+title: How to Create Users, Manage Roles and Enable Data Permissions in Garage Hive
 ---

 <a name="top"></a>

-# How to Manage Users, Roles and Data Permissions in Garage Hive
+# How to Create Users, Manage Roles and Enable Data Permissions in Garage Hive
-In Garage Hive system, you can manage licenced users in the system from the **User Management** page.
-The user marked as **System Administrator** is the **only** user who can manage the users.
+In the Garage Hive system, the **User Management** page allows creation of licenced users, management of their roles, and enabling of data permissions.
+The only user who can create users, manage roles, and enable data permissions for users is the one who is marked as the **System Administrator**.

 ## In this article
 1. [Adding and removing a user licence](#adding-and-removing-a-user-licence)